thomaskioko/blog/content/posts/test-components-with-kotlin-inject-anvil.md

 This test infrastructure sets the foundation for more robust testing patterns.
 Future improvements could include:
 - Adding integration test components with real implementations
 - Exploring shared test components for cross-platform integration tests.
-- Maybe splitting the RootComponent to smaller compoments.
+- Maybe splitting the RootComponent to smaller components.

+Until we meet again, folks.
+Happy coding! ✌️